 Revival to Revolution:

-What a super week!
-I hope you had a good one too!
+What a super week - hope you enjoyed yours too!